Illumina/manta/docs/developerGuide/README.md

 #### Exception Details

-* Preferred exception pattern is to use an internal class derived from `boost::exception`:
+* Preferred exception pattern is to use an internal class `GeneralException` derived from `boost::exception`:

 ```c++